Is the code coverage a sufficient metric

 }

 We added an error.
 Indeed now we increment the field _add at each call.
 However, the test is still successful and the code coverage is always 100%.
-In our case invariance tests, often forgotten (when they are applicable), solve the problem.
+Checking that the result is the same when calling the method multiple times can solve the problem.

 C#